zokasta/faiz/README.md

 **faiz** is a powerful **command-line utility** designed to streamline your daily tasks—whether you're a developer, tech enthusiast, sysadmin, or just someone who loves automation.

-From image conversions and QR code generation to SSH management and project scaffolding, **faiz** puts everything you need right at your fingertips in one clean, easy-to-use command.
+From image conversions and QR code generation to SSH management, project scaffolding, and comprehensive PDF operations, **faiz** puts everything you need right at your fingertips in one clean, easy-to-use command.

 ✅ Fast • 🗭️ Secure • 🔧 Modular • 🌐 Internet-Ready • ⚡ Productivity-Boosting